Rheumatoid arthritis (RA) is an autoimmune disease. It causes pain, swelling, stiffness, and loss of function in the joints.

 - Imaging tests, such as x-rays

 There is no cure for RA.
-The goals of treatment are to:
+Treatment aims to:

 - Relieve pain